noahares/raxtax/README.md

 `--skip-db` will skip the creation of the binary database.
 This is only recommended if you run with that database only once or it is very small.

+`--clean` will remove the binary database and checkpoint files (`raxtax.json` and `raxtax.ckp`) after a successful run.
+This is mainly intended for long runs that might get interrupted, but the binary database is not needed afterwards.

 `--raw-confidence` will output the real confidence values if there is 1 exact match instead of setting the confidence to 1.0.
 This is mostly a debugging option, but might come in handy for specific usecases.

 `--threads` may be omitted most of the time and `raxtax` will use as many cores as your system has available.
 Because the analysis is _embarrassingly parallel_, this is a sensible default.